amarkaswan/CarND-Extended-Kalman-Filter-Project/README.md

 ## Prerequisites
 - To begin with, Udacity provides a [starter code](https://github.com/udacity/CarND-Extended-Kalman-Filter-Project/) for this project.
 This code uses WebSocket communication protocol to establish the communication between the sensor fusion software pipeline, i.e., the server-side, and the simulator, i.e., the client-side.
-- This project requires some tools to successfully compile and run the said software pipeline, and the readers can find their details at [README.md](https://github.com/udacity/CarND-Extended-Kalman-Filter-Project/blob/master/README.md).
+- This project requires some tools to successfully compile and run the said software pipeline, and the readers can find their details [here](https://github.com/udacity/CarND-Extended-Kalman-Filter-Project/blob/master/README.md).
 - The main program can be built and run by executing the following commands from the project top directory.
 ```
 mkdir build